vazquezap/105_Unit_3/README.md

 ***NC_subset_health contains data which may be valuable for vizualization.***

 ## Potential Vizualizations: Maps
-The following vizualization shows the percent of uninsured individuals in North Carolina by county, in 2015.
+The following vizualization shows the percent of uninsured individuals in North Carolina, by county, in 2015.

 **View the interactive version of this visualization:** https://datawrapper.dwcdn.net/xF1uf/2/